-Investing in existing housing
+Investing in Existing Housing

-The Council is already well on the way to meeting the quality standard, at 84%, and is committed to meeting 100% SHQS by 2015.
+The Council is already well on the way to meeting the Scottish Housing Quality Standard, at 84% pass rate.
+We are committed to meeting 100% SHQS by 2015.
 Ochil View and Paragon Housing Association stock is already fully compliant.
 This is a massive achievement for social housing in the area.